 Approval will be arranged once documentation has been received and product approved.
 Documentation may be:

 - Emailed — firstname.lastname@example.org

 - Faxed — 303-628-6190 (indicate soil amendment)

-Large projects that have landscape installed in segments over the life of the project may qualify for phased inspections.
+Large projects that have landscape installed in segments over the life of the project may qualify for phased approvals.
 A complete site plan identifying the different phased areas must be submitted for review and approval prior to initial meter set.